A look at the design, market and legacy of Victorian pottery

 Andy Serkis, left

 There was no acknowledgment of the peculiar ornament so I haven't the slightest idea why it was on the sleeve.
 There was nothing else even vaguely similar on the rest of the shirt.
 My guess is that whoever created the shirt saw an oyster plate and decided to create a patch similar to it.
 In reality, it was probably not meant to represent a real Minton oyster plate, just a daisy-like ornament but, you never know!
-The oyster plate inspiration was obvious
+The oyster plate inspiration was obvious.

-Minton oyster plate
+Minton nine well majolica oyster plate

 In any case, the patch caught my eye and I was curious if anyone else made the association.
 It was lots of fun seeing it from the perspective of a collector.